10/31/2024

 speaker

-please.
-The next question is from Didier Chamama from Bank of America.
+The next question is from Didier Chiamama from Bank of America.
 Please go ahead.

 speaker

-Good morning and congrats, Jerome, for your appointment.
-I've got a couple of questions first on the Q1 commentary.
-Should we assume that your gross margins are going to take another leg down?
-A, because obviously your volumes are going to be lower and you're going to lower your factor utilization to lower your inventory and the balance sheet lingering at a high level.
+Good morning, and congrats, Sharon, for your appointment.
+I've got a couple of questions.
+First, on the Q1, Commentary, should we assume that your gross margins are going to take another leg down?
+A, because obviously your volumes are going to be lower and you're going to lower your factory utilization to lower your inventories and the balance sheet are lingering at a high level.
 That's my first question and I've got to follow up.
 Thank you.

 speaker

-But you see that in this quarter, our let's say the impact of the unloading charges is very material because it is impacting our gross margin by 400 basis points.
-We start already, let's say, to take some measure in front of a weaker Q1 as we said before, let's say this will be well below our normal seasonality.
-There is the impact of the calendar, but there is also the impact of the visibility of the backlog.
-But for sure, Q1, yes, we do expect early at this stage to give a precise guidance, but definitely it will be a difficult quarter in terms of gross margin.
-Also, because we will continue to have a significant impact for the unloading.
-We want to keep under control our inventory.
-And this is something that for sure, let's say, will have an impact in Q1.
+But you see that in this quarter, our, let's say, the impact of the unloading charges is very material because it is impacting our gross margin by 400 basis points.
+We start already, let's say, to take some measures in front of a weaker Q1.
+As we said before, let's say, this will be well below our normal seasonality.
+There is the impact of the calendar, but there is also the impact of the visibility on the backlog.
+For sure, Q1, yes, we do expect early at this stage to give a precise guidance, but definitely will be a difficult quarter in terms of gross margin, also because we will continue to have a significant impact for the unloading.
+We want to keep under control our inventory, and this is something that for sure, let's say, will have an impact in Q1.

 speaker

-Thank you.
-It is clear that manufacturing activity in Q1 will not follow the usual activity profile.
-But in Q4, we have to follow a strict process of discussion with representatives of personnel and people to plan this Q1.
-But again, we will come back later on.
+It is clear that our manufacturing activity in Q1 will not follow the usual activity profile.
+But in Q4, we have to follow a strict process of discussion with representatives of personnel and people to plan this on Q1.
+But again, we will come back later on it.

 speaker

-Thanks, Hans.
-And on the restructuring program, thank you for highlighting the Fab resizing and perhaps OPEC's cutting.
+Makes sense.
+And on the restructuring program, thank you for highlighting the FAB resizing and perhaps OPEX cutting.
 I think one of the questions we got this morning was, is the high triple digit millions of dollars a net number or is it a gross number?

 speaker